 The second course provides a broad introduction to all architecture, construction, and energy pathways.
 Two options are provided: Introduction to Technology, Trades, and Engineering or Introduction to Engineering Design.
-While Introduction to Engineering Design is affiliated with an IAI course, it may be difficult for high schools to offer due to the teacher qualification and course content requirements; however, the course is aligned to the ISBE Career and Technical Education (CTE) course Introduction to Technology and Engineering.
+While Introduction to Engineering Design is affiliated with an IAI course, it may be difficult for high schools to offer due to the teacher qualification and course content requirements; however, the course is aligned to Introduction to Technology and Engineering, a CTE course.
 The Introduction to Engineering Design course combines pathways orientation with an introduction to the design development process.